davidclough/node/_documents/javascript-guide/javascript-guide.md

 Unlike `undefined`, `null` is a genuine value which can be used within your logic.

 It is a value which your code or a third party library will actively assign as the value of a variable or object member, e.g. if a value is optional.
 TO MY KNOWLEDGE no native JavaScript code will generate a null value.
-It is probably best viewed as a value rather than a type.
+It is probably best viewed as a value rather than as a type.